Island Life

 CISX Page

-Strong upward growth in bank deposits which peaked in March 2002
+Strong upward growth in bank deposits since 1980

 No of banks licensed in Guernsey peaked in 1999 at 79